Ildar69/qpm-showcase/README.md

 ### 🏭 Real-World Case

 The platform was developed and deployed at an **automotive manufacturing facility** in Kazakhstan.
-Used by quality control operators to register paint coating defects and track coating thickness measurements across models: A13T, A01, CS55, P01.
+Used by quality control operators to register paint coating defects and track coating thickness measurements.

 **Replaced:**
 - Google Sheets for defect tracking